lkduerig/mimimoo-prh-search/README.md

+#  Known issues
+The app runs perfectly with `npm run dev`.
+There’s a known issue with the build process due to entry resolution that I ran out of time to fix, but it would likely be a quick config fix.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.